loveencounterflow/coffeenode-chr/README.md

 Characters, imagine the same had happened to ASCII—an 8bit character set that leaves all codepoints using the 8<sup>th</sup> bit undefined.
-We could go and make those 128 codepoints surrogate characters, stipulating that the 64 codepoints in the range  `0x80`...`0xbf` shall serve as 'High (or Leading) Surrogates', those in the range `0xc0`...`0xff` as 'High (or Trailing) Surrogates', and that High and Low Surrogates shall always appear as pairs.
-In essence, then, every pair `HL` then represents a number written out in a positional system with the base 64, that is, we can project it onto codepoints beyond `0xff` (255) by saying that a surrogate pair `HL` is a way to access codepoint `( H — 0x80 ) * 64 + ( L — 0xc0 ) + 255`, allowing us to express around 4000 additional codepoints within an 8bit character set!
+We could go and make those 128 codepoints surrogate characters, stipulating that the 64 codepoints in the range  `0x80`...`0xbf` shall serve as 'High (or Leading) Surrogates', those in the range `0xc0`...`0xff` as 'Low (or Trailing) Surrogates', and that High and Low Surrogates shall always appear as pairs.
+In essence, then, every aurrogate pair `HL` then represents a number written out in a positional system with the base 64, that is, we can project it onto codepoints beyond `0xff` (255) by saying that a surrogate pair `HL` is a way to access codepoint `( H — 0x80 ) * 64 + ( L — 0xc0 ) + 255`, allowing us to express around 4000 additional codepoints in the range `0x100`...`0x10fe` from within the confines of an 8bit character set!

 Of course, such a move would have **broken a lot of assumptions**, such as the Olde Saw that 'a character is a codepoint, a codepoint is a byte', a truism in all early encoding schemes.
 In Unicode, a 'character' (a